catgriffin85/woollys_yarn_barn/README.md

 ## Introduction to Woolly's Yarn Barn Website

-Woolly's Yarn Barn an eCommerce website designed to bring the cozy charm of knitting and crochet into the digital age.
+Woolly's Yarn Barn is an eCommerce website designed to bring the cozy charm of knitting and crochet into the digital age.
 This website showcases a fully functional online store that sells a curated selection of yarns, knitting and crochet supplies for crafters of all skill levels.

 The site demonstrates practical implementation of features such as product listings, cart functionality, secure checkout with Stripe integration, and responsive design.